ultrazohm/ultrazohm_sw/docs/source/getting_started/tutorials/gate_signals/gate_signals.rst

 #.
 Try out different values for the three phases (which correlate to the DutyCycles of the gates) by changing the value in the expression tab and visualize them on the oscilloscope again.

-   * Be wary, the value should not exceed 1.0f and be a positive value.
+   * Be wary, the value should be positive and not exceed 1.0f.
    * Otherwise an assertion will trigger again.

 #.
 This concludes the fourth tutorial.